 Question: I am considering a loft conversion but my neighbour has requested my contractor takes out non-negligence insurance as a condition to the agreement / award… what does this mean ?

-Answer: Non-Negligent Insurance requires the contractor to take out insurance to cover Indemnity on behalf of you the Employer, typically associated with the Joint Contracts Tribunal Standard Building Contract.
+Answer: Non-Negligent Insurance / 6.5.1 insurance / residential development insurance requires the contractor to take out insurance to cover Indemnity on behalf of you the Employer, typically associated with the Joint Contracts Tribunal Standard Building Contract.

 A request of such insurance would therefore require you the Employer, and the Contractor (in the instance of a joint names policy) to take out an insurance policy to this effect.

-In the circumstance of a loft conversion, depending upon the terms of the insurance policy, it would be futile since such policies do not cover claims that are in respect of reasonably foreseeable events (for Contractors & Designers) and the Party Wall etc. Act 1996, arguably, covers such circumstances.
+In the circumstance of a loft conversion, depending upon the terms of the insurance policy, it may not be of any obvious benefit since such policies do not cover claims that are in respect of reasonably foreseeable events (for Contractors & Designers) and the Party Wall etc. Act 1996, arguably, covers such circumstances though ascertained damages may only be made to a party to the dispute and not necessarily directly to third parties with rights at common law and equity.